MoeTerani/Care-To-Translate-App/README.md

 ## 🔥 Getting started

-As mentioned above the data is missing.
-But in case of haveing access to dummy data:
+As mentioned above, the data is missing.
+But in case of having access to dummy data:

 - start by running `npm i` and then `npm start`.